vivan-bhalla/minmaxservice/README.md

 2. Run `mvn clean install` in the folder

 3. Run `java -jar minmaxservice-0.0.1-SNAPSHOT.jar`.
+Note: The jar file will be create in the `target` folder.
 When the websocket is opened, you will receive a `Webwocket opened` message. the service is running.

 4. Go to `localhost:8080` and you should see the welcome message